Farzana-Islam/farzana-islam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am working as a Lab Instructor in the [Electrical and Computer Engineering (ECE) Department](http://www.northsouth.edu/) at North South University (NSU).
+I am working as a Lab Instructor in the [Electrical and Computer Engineering (ECE) Department](http://www.northsouth.edu/) of North South University (NSU).
 The position is equivalent to a junior Lecturer position.

 I received my BSc degree in [Computer Science and Engineering](http://www.northsouth.edu/) from NSU with Cum Laude Distinction.